-- When ads are placed above main page content they should not require the user to scroll down.
-The available vertical space can be expected to be at least 700 pixels, advertising should not occupy more than 1/3 of that height.
-Paid search results on search pages are allowed to occupy more space but there should never be more paid search results than organic results.
+- When ads are placed above the content of a main page, they should not require the user to scroll down.
+The available vertical space is likely to be at least 700 pixels.
+Advertising should not occupy more than one-third of that height.
+Paid search results on search pages are allowed to occupy more space, but they should never outnumber organic results.

-- When placed on the side the ads should leave enough space for the main content.
-The available horizontal space can be expected to be at least 1000 pixels, advertising should not occupy more than 1/3 of that width.
+- When placed on the side ads should leave enough space for the main content.
+The available horizontal space can be expected to be at least 1000 pixels, and advertising should not occupy more than a third of that width.

-- Advertising should be clearly marked as such with the word "Advertising" or its equivalent, it should be distinguishable from the page content (via a border and/or different background color).
+- Advertising should be clearly marked as such with the word "advertising" or its equivalent, and it should be distinguishable from page content, for instance via a border and/or different a background color.

 Marking and placement requirements do not apply for hyperlinks with affiliate referrer IDs embedded in the content of the page.
 Additional criteria for hyperlinks with affiliate referrer IDs:

 - Redirects originating from the hyperlink should not present any other webpage than the destination page.

-- In texts, not more than 2% of the words can be hyperlinked for monetization purposes.
+- In texts, not more than 2 percent of the words can be hyperlinked for monetization purposes.

 - Hyperlinks should not be formatted or behave differently than other links.

-- Hyperlinks should not be misleading, in both content and placement.
+- Hyperlinks should not be misleading, in either content or placement.

-These criteria are not final, we are working on improving them.
-In particular, we want to require that user's privacy is respected (mandatory Do Not Track support).
+These criteria are not necessarily final; we are always working at improving them.
+In particular, we want to require that every user's privacy is respected (e.g. mandatory Do Not Track support).
 However, we are not yet in a position to enforce that requirement.

 Will all "acceptable" ads be unblocked?

 No. Unfortunately, it isn't technically possible to recognize ads that meet our Acceptable Ads criteria automatically.
 We have agreements with some websites and advertisers that only advertising matching our criteria will be displayed when Adblock Plus users visit these particular sites.
-These ads will be unblocked then.
-We hope to grow our list significantly over time.
+These ads will be unblocked, i.e., added to the Acceptable Ads exception list which is enabled per default.